nyhadx/Global-Layoffs/README.md

 ![Product Screenshot](https://moqod.com/static/img/layoffs-01.min.png)

 This project involves conducting an Exploratory Data Analysis (EDA) on a global layoffs dataset.
-The primary objectives of this analysis are to clean the data, remove duplicates, standardize formats, and identify key trends and patterns related to layoffs across various companies, industries, countries, and time periods.
+The primary objectives of this analysis are to clean the data, remove duplicates, standardize formats, and identify key trends and patterns related to layoffs across various companies, industries, countries, and the time periods.

 Questions I'd like to explore: